EternityForest/hardlinep2p/README.md

 This is using SSL, and I've tried to keep things standard and avoid having too many places to mess up.
 It provides an encrypted channel to a server, and does not allow people to make malicious servers with the same hex identifier.

-It does NOT provide any protection other than what you get with standard HTTPS.
-People can sniff traffic to finf the hex ID, and ANYONE can connect to a site that is made public with this tool if they know that, meaning your service must provide any username/password auth thaty is neededed.
+It does NOT provide any protection other than what you get with standard HTTPS(It tries to, but you shouldn't rely on that).
+People can sniff traffic to find the hex ID, and ANYONE can connect to a site that is made public with this tool if they know that, meaning your service must provide any username/password auth thaty is neededed.

 However, you should still keep your hex URLs secret from anyone who shouldn't be allowed to connect.
 Many remote attackers cannot sniff traffic easily, and